Stridentism: Chronology

-1924: First Stridentist Expo, at the "Café de nadie", in Mexico City.
+1924: First Stridentist Expo, at the Café de Nadie in Mexico City.

 1925: The group moves from Mexico City to Xalapa (recreated in their works as "Estridentópolis").
 Third manifesto in the city of Zacatecas.

 1926: Fourth and last manifesto in Ciudad Victoria.

-1927: The group separates, for political reasons.
+1927: The group separated, for political reasons.

-1929-1930: A group of stridentists met in Paris and participated in the group Cercle Et Carre.
+1929-1930: A group of stridentists met in Paris and participated in the group Cercle et Carré.

-1930: Leopoldo Méndez and German List Arzubide traveled to the United States.
+1930: Leopoldo Méndez and Germán List Arzubide traveled to the United States.